Umpire (Australian rules football): Origins

 Unlike many other codes of football, where the official is called a referee, in Australian rules football the officials are called umpires.
 Tom Wills, one of the founders of the Australian game, was the earliest known umpire of a football match in Australia.

 At first the captains of both teams shared the duty of officiating games, but as the game became more professional in the 1880s, umpires became an important aspect of the game.

 Abuse

-Banter and questioning the umpires decisions at events have been around the sport since the sport began.
-That questioning has at times has commonly become extreme to the point where umpires have declined to umpire at various grounds.
+Banter and questioning the umpires decisions has been a feature of Australian rules football since the sport began.
+That questioning has at times become extreme, to the point where umpires have refused to umpire at some grounds.

-In 1920 the VFL requested that police escort umpires off the field after games.
+In 1920, the VFL requested that police escort umpires off the field after games.

-Comments in the press about abuse of umpires and their competency has arisen in a range of locations and eras.
+Comments in the press about abuse of umpires and their competency was an early feature of the game.

 Types

-There are four different types of umpires and one type of steward in a typical game of Australian Football:
+There are four different types of umpires and one type of steward in a typical game of Australian rules football: